supratikbose/deeds-registration/README.md

 # DEnse Displacement Sampling - deformable image registration

 This package provides Python wrapper around [DEEDS](https://github.com/mattiaspaul/deedsBCV), an efficient version for 3D discrete deformable image registration which is reaching the highest accuracy in several benchmarks [[1]](https://pubmed.ncbi.nlm.nih.gov/27254856/)[[2]](https://arxiv.org/abs/2109.11572) and serves as a good baseline for new solutions.
+Main changes from the parent repository (a) inputs and outputs are now numpy array instead of sitk images and (b) flow (deformation) vector is also given out as 3 channel np volume.
+TODO - Unit Tesh to be updated.

 ## Referencing and citing
 If you use this implementation or parts of it please cite: